talex-tnt/via-col-vento/README.md

 - Improved Layout: slightly larger top panel provides more space for keyboard improving the legends readability
 - Assigning a key is allowed only if the destination key is selected, otherwise buttons are disabled
 - Added confirmation modal when assigning a new keycode to a key, only if the Fast Remap feature is disabled
+- Filterable keycodes + new pseudo category with all the available keycodes in single place

 #### [VIA Col Vento - Dev ](https://talex-tnt.github.io/via-col-vento-dev) - Develop branch gets deployed here
 ---